 Registering your visit on ParkConnect

 ParkConnect is Parks Victoria’s online database for managing school visitor emergencies.
-Registering your upcoming trips and excursions through ParkConnect allows us to organise a coordinated emergency management response with local ranger teams and government departments.
+Submitting an online Education Group Activity form at least one month in advance helps us to better understand your planned visit(s) and keep you safe by organising a coordinated emergency management response with local ranger teams and government departments if required.

 Planning a trip for over 100 participants or organising a sporting event such as cross country?
 The Education Group Activity form does not apply to groups of 100 or more, and you may need to apply for an Event Permit.